lpsc-euclid/decontamination/docs/_sources/module_algo.rst.txt

 Module decontamination.algo
 ===========================

-This module provides a set of machine learning algorithms (Self-Organizing Maps (SOM), linear regressions, ...) designed to run at constant memoty usage on both CPU and GPU.
+This module provides a set of machine learning algorithms (Self-Organizing Maps (SOM), linear regressions, ...) designed to run at constant memory usage on both CPU and GPU.

 Self-Organizing Maps
 --------------------